 Product visualization

-AR enables buyers to understand products better because they can see them at different angles and in different colors and sizes.
-AR apps like AR View also help customers envision how products will complement their look or homes.
+Augmented reality enables buyers to understand products better because they can see them from different angles and in different colors and sizes.
+Apps like AR View also help customers envision how products will complement their look or homes.

 Types of AR Apps

 There are two types of AR apps: marker-based AR and markerless AR.
-The main difference between them is the trigger that enables AR technology.
+The main difference between them is the trigger that enables the technology.
 Next, let’s look at each type further.

 Marker-based AR